Spirent/iTest-assets/Libraries/Test.Equipment/TestedBySpirent/di_Abacus_tclsh/README.md

 Argument | Description
 ------------ | -------------
-num_list | List of phone numbers in order to be applied to phonebook.
+num_list | List of phone numbers in order to be applied to phonebook.<br>
 ### SetPhoneBookExternal
 Set the phonebook in Abacus session.
 Corresponds to the Phonebook tab of the Partition and Timing window.